GispoCoding/.github/profile/README.md

 ## Have questions / requests / feedback?

-Send as an email to info@gispo.fi !
+Send us an email to info@gispo.fi !